Jarsky/flood-releases/README.md

 This is Simply just compiled releases of the FloodUI by jesec To resolve issue #592 https://github.com/jesec/flood/issues/592

-For using with qflood, cop the flood-linux-x64 (or arm64) into your qflood docker container, rename it to flood, and change permissions. e.g
+For using with qflood, copy the flood-linux-x64 (or arm64) into your qflood docker container, rename it to flood, and change permissions. e.g

 ```shell